 Digital Twin was named one of top ten strategic technology trends by Gartner for 2017.
 There are several technologies being developed under this name.
 Mitek Analytics provides Operational Digital Twins that include building asset models from historical data.
 These models characterize variation across the asset fleet and trends along the time.

 Our Performance Digital Twin software analyzes sensor time series data, such as aircraft flight recorder data, collected during normal operation of the IIoT assets.
-Our Reliability Digital Twin software analyzes reliability event data, such as replacement and repair dates, collected in maintenance and repair operation (MRO) for the IIoT assets.
+Our Reliability Digital Twin software analyzes reliability event data, such as replacement and repair dates, collected in maintenance, repair, & operations (MRO) for the IIoT assets.

 In the example illustrated in the figure, the Performance Digital Twin analytics is applied to operational data collected in the jet engine fleet.
 The Predictive Analytics train the models on big data sets.
 The Prescriptive Analytics realize business value using these predictive models.
 The jet engine fleet monitoring application is one of the most demanding in the Industrial IoT because turbomachines must be maintained every few thousands hours, are mission critical, and must operate with high performance.
 Performance Digital Twin can be deployed for a variety of assets.
 Our Digital Twin analytics are driven by IIoT data collected in operation for fleet of assets; these are Operational Digital Twins.
 Historical data is used to build predictive models.
 These models are then used to prescribe actions, provide decision support for current data.
 Mitek has developed Analytics Engines for Performance Digital Twin and for Reliability Digital Twin.